aztfmod/terraform-azurerm-caf-keyvault-certs/examples/example_cert/README.md

-# Azure Virtual Network
+# Azure KeyVault Cert

-Creates a simple Azure Virtual Network test environment.
+Creates a cert and insert it in an existing Azure Keyvault.

 ## Usage
 To run this example, simply execute: